aptech/docs/docs/CR-writer.rst

 The file must have been opened with `create`, `open` for append, or `open` for update.

-The data in *x* will be written to the data set whose handle is *fh* starting at the current pointer position in the file.
+The data in *x* will be written to the dataset whose handle is *fh* starting at the current pointer position in the file.
 The pointer position in the file will be updated, so the next call to :func:`writer` will put the next block of data after the first block.
 (See `open` and `create` for the initial pointer positions in the file for reading and writing.)

-*x* must have the same number of columns as the data set. :func:`colsf` returns the number of columns in a data set.
+*x* must have the same number of columns as the dataset. :func:`colsf` returns the number of columns in a dataset.

-:func:`writer` returns the number of rows actually written to the data set.
+:func:`writer` returns the number of rows actually written to the dataset.
 If *y* does not equal ``rows(x)``, the disk is probably full.

-If the data set is not double precision, the data will be rounded as it is written out.
+If the dataset is not double precision, the data will be rounded as it is written out.

 If the data contain character elements, the file must be double